miriarte33/QQ-CLI/README.md

 ### JIRA Integration

 Automatically extracts JIRA ticket IDs from git branch names and provides quick access to ticket operations.
+Includes powerful interactive views for managing epics and your assigned tickets.

 #### Configuration